Frequently Asked Questions

-Beginning in 2025, instead of receiving assessment notices based upon Jan.
-1 of the upcoming taxation year, property owners will receive assessment notices based upon Jan.
-1 of the preceding year.
-This change would be fully implemented for the 2025 taxation year, with 2024 being a transition year.
+Beginning in 2025, instead of receiving assessment notices with values based on January 1 of the current taxation year, property owners will receive assessment notices with values based on January 1 of the preceding year.
+This is known as the valuation date.

-To support this change, property assessment notices will no longer be mailed in October.
-Property owners will receive their assessment notices in January starting with the 2024 taxation year.
-Tax bills will continue to be mailed on March 1.
+To support this change, property assessment notices are no longer mailed in October.
+Property owners now receive assessment notices in January.
+Tax bills continue to be mailed in March.

-New Brunswick is the only jurisdiction that assesses values for the upcoming year.
-This change will align New Brunswick with other jurisdictions.
+New Brunswick was the only jurisdiction that assessed values for the upcoming year.
+This change aligns New Brunswick with other jurisdictions.

 Property owners will see the valuation date change for their 2025 assessment notice.